AMC Spirit: 1983

 The collapse of the Mexican economy in 1982 hit VAM along with the local auto industry.
 In February 1983, the Mexican government sold its share of VAM to Renault.
 The new owner was focused more on the Jeep vehicles along with VAM's dealer network and production facilities.
 Renault reduced production of VAM's passenger car line so it would not compete with its own products.
 The remaining 1983 VAM cars existed mostly to use up the highest possible amount of existing inventories, to fulfill the previous agreements with sourcing companies as well as delivering the existing individual customer orders.
 The 1983 Rally AMX is almost an exact copy of the 1982 model, specifically the second half of the model year production.
 The only differences between both are the presence of a rear ashtray design shared with the Gremlin and American (due to the loss of the console-mounted rear ashtray), a locally produced instrument cluster replacing the imported unit, and the chromed squared door mirrors originally used on the Rally SST (minus the still optional controls).
 Both optional packages of 1982 were still available this year.

 Lerma

 A unique to Mexico was the vehicle called the VAM Lerma that was based on the Concord's sedan chassis and incorporated the Spirit's rear liftback body parts and unique rear quarter panels.

-VAM collectibility

-The VAM Spirit-based Rally model is a favorite version of the marque as well as also one of the most collectible.
-Other sought versions include the 1980–1981 Rally GTs, followed by the one-year Rally SST, and the lower volume 1982–1983 AMX, mainly units with any of the two optional packages.
-The 1983 model was the final chapter of the "VAM Rally" an original Mexican performance model that began in the 1969 Rambler American two-door sedan.
-The most similar AMC car to the 1980–1983 VAM Rally is the 1983 Spirit GT, except for the Rally SST which found its equivalent in the Spirit Limited.
-The Spirit coupe base model, the Spirit-based AMX, and the Eagle SX/4 were not available in Mexico.

-The VAM Gremlin is also one of the favorite models of the marque among Mexican enthusiasts.
-The X models are the most collectible with a special demand for the 1981 model as the only four-speed variant as well as the 1982 models with an upgraded engine and was the final year of production.
-The Spirit sedan-based VAM Gremlins have higher popularity among VAM fans than the original Gremlin models.